sham2123/Sentiment-Analysis-Uber-Reviews/README.md

         -Each review is tokenized and passed through the model, producing a sentiment score.
     -Data Visualization:
         -Sentiment score distributions are visualized using matplotlib and seaborn.

-Requirements:
-    -python3
-    -BeautifulSoup4
-    -PyTorch
-    -numpy
-    -pandas
-    -requests
-    -transformers
-    -seaborn
-    -matplotlib

-Currently Underway:
-    -AWS Integration
-        -Deploy the sentiment analysis model on AWS for scalable and remote proecessing -Flask
-        -Develop a web-based dashboard using Flask to display sentiment results and graphs

-Notes on BERT

-The project uses the nlptown/bert-base-multilingual-uncased-sentiment model.
-This is a fine-tuned version of BERT specifically designed for multilingual sentiment analysis, trained on Yelp and Trustpilot datasets.
-Its great at multilingual capabilities making it an ideal model for analyzing user reviews across various languages.

-For more information, refer to this link: https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment